CreepTV/CreepTV.github.io/readme.md

 note, those above dont picture it well that i am highly fluid with my attraction preferences and such over time.
 To elaborate: it occurs that i loose complete interest of anything sexual or romantic.

-Overall, id say that i am not interested in love matters and related, since it involves many adjustments in clear vision and adverse psychological effects. for my preferences i do not care about bodyly matters alot, and im following the motto "mind over matter" which technically makes me pansexual, if you adhere to labels that hard.
+Overall, id say that i am not interested in love matters and related, since it involves many adjustments in clear vision and adverse psychological effects. -> relevant issues for my preferences i do not care about bodyly matters alot, and im following the motto "mind over matter" which technically makes me pansexual, if you adhere to labels that hard.

 And (explained further below), most of the shards are furry of varying degrees.